GR8505/NPL_Forecast_TrinidadTobago/README.md

 The p-value from the Breusch-Pagan Test is greater than 0.05, therefore, we fail to reject the Null Hypothesis: Homoscedasticity is present.

 While Model 2 boasted a better goodness of fit **(See Adjusted R-Squared in Regression Diagnostics below)** and a lower Akaike Information Criterion (AIC) value, it violates just one of the OLS assumptions.
-Multicollinearity is present as
+Multicollinearity is present as both CR_GROWTH and M2 are strongly correlated and both of these features have VIF values greater than 10.

+**N.B** : VIF values below 10 are acceptable with any value below 5 being ideal.

 ---------------------------------------------------------------------------------------